dabeaz/curio/docs/reference.rst

    Sleep for a specified number of seconds.
 If the number of seconds is 0, execution switches to the next ready task (if any).
 Returns the current clock value.

-.. asyncfunction:: wake_at(clock)

-   Sleep until the monotonic clock reaches the given absolute clock value.
-Returns the value of the monotonic clock at the time the task awakes.

 .. asyncfunction:: clock()